Long gone are the days when combining your finances with your partner involved:

 The couple: Sara and Leslie met two years ago.
 Sara has been accepted to graduate school and starts next fall, at which point she’ll leave her current job.
 Leslie has a fairly well-paying job she sees herself keeping for some time.
 Sara is a little worried that, even with her grants and stipend, she’s going to struggle with a reduced budget, and wants to make it out with as little debt as possible.
 The two of them have discussed the possibility of marriage or a more formalized partnership, but they’re not quite ready to take that step.

-How to do it: If the higher-earning partner can afford it, he or she can take on all the household expenses.
+How to do it: If the higher-earning partner can afford it, she can take on all the household expenses.
 But before doing so, talk about all eventualities: If you broke up, would the breadwinner want to be paid back, or would you part ways guilt-free?
 If and when the other partner returns to the workforce, will she take on more of the household expenses to make up for the years she didn’t contribute? ”It’s important to have open communication about these arrangements because otherwise this can lead to conflict around money,” Sophia says.
 Once you’ve had that conversation, formalize what you decide in a cohabitation agreement.

 In this particular case, Sara should consider a part-time job, freelance work or assistantship position at the university so she can contribute to groceries and some utilities while she’s not working.